-A course in materials and methods for those preparing to teach art in high schools.
+A course in materials and methods for those preparing to teach art in high A course in materials and methods for those preparing to teach art in high schools.
 Block printing, textile decoration, weaving, ceramics, puppets, etc. Term projects.
-Prerequisite: Junior standing and Elementary Drawing 301 in advance or concurrently.
-Additional work for graduate credit: Two term papers, showing personal art work, presentation projects, bibliographical research, etc. Requisite for graduate credit: Completion in undergraduate school of Elementary Design 301 and Design 302, or the equivalent of these, plus six hours in advance of these courses: Total, twelve hours of art.
+Prerequisite: Junior standing and Elementary Design 301 in advance or concurrently.
+Additional work for graduate credit: Two term papers, showing personal art work, presentation projects, bibliographical re-search, etc. Requisite for graduate credit: Completion in undergraduate school of Elementary Design 301 and Design 302, or the equivalent of these, plus six hours in advance of these courses: Total, twelve hours of art.